ponrajaprabhusk/Passanger-counter-app/README.md

 # Passanger-counter-app

-This is my first JavaScript project which is a simple one that uses DOM and methods like textContent !!
+This is my first JavaScript project which uses DOM and methods like textContent !!